 Accounts Receivable consists of tuition and fee charges to students and auxiliary enterprises provided to students, faculty, and staff.
-Accounts Receivable also includes amounts due from the state government for TANF, Carl Perkins, BAT, TAA, Arkansas Career Education, and various industry partners for continuing education classes.
+Accounts Receivable also includes amounts due from the state and federal government for grants as well as various industry partners for corporate training classes.
 In addition, there are receivables from bookstore credit memos and various miscellaneous receivables.